google/styleguide/pyguide.md

 <a id="properties-cons"></a>
 #### 2.13.3 Cons

-Must inherit from `object` in Python 2.
 Can hide side-effects much like operator overloading.
 Can be confusing for subclasses.

 <a id="s2.13.4-decision"></a>
 <a id="2134-decision"></a>